Some evidence is spoken aloud in court, and some evidence is presented in writing. Written evidence is called an

-Here are seven tips to help you write an affidavit to prove your case.
+Here are some tips to help you write an affidavit to prove your case.

 Stay calm and fair

 - Instead of: She was drinking before she arrived at the house.

 - Instead of: I was shocked to discover her new boyfriend had stayed overnight.
 She seems to love dating more than her child.